biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	Evangel A/G, Eau Claire, WI
+* **Church**: Evangel A/G, Eau Claire, WI
-Coaches:	Charles Hanson, Elizabeth Hanson (assistant)
+* **Coaches**: Charles Hanson, Elizabeth Hanson (assistant)
+* **Team**:
-Team:	Dannielle Goodrich
+    * Dannielle Goodrich
-Jessi Gravelle
+    * Jessi Gravelle
-Miranda Haberberg
+    * Miranda Haberberg
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against Oceanway A/G, Jacksonville, FL 90 to 50
+  * Round 2: Lost to Aurora First A/G, Aurora, CO 35 to 155
+  * Round 3: Won against First A/G, New Philadelphia, OH 130 to 105
+  * Round 4: Lost to Christian Temple, Houston, TX 70 to 245
+  * Round 5: Lost to James River A/G, "Light", Ozark, MO 40 to 110
+  * Round 6: Lost to Kennebunk Christian A/G, Kennebunk, ME 100 to 110
+  * Round 7: Lost to First A/G #1, Lexington, KY 60 to 215
 * **Round Robin**:
-Round 1: Lost to Grace A/G, Syracuse, NY 115 to 120
+  * Round 1: Lost to Grace A/G, Syracuse, NY 115 to 120
-Round 2: Won against Harvest A/G, Fort Worth, TX 80 to 65
+  * Round 2: Won against Harvest A/G, Fort Worth, TX 80 to 65
-Round 3: Lost to First A/G, Montgomery, AL 70 to 80
+  * Round 3: Lost to First A/G, Montgomery, AL 70 to 80
-Round 4: Lost to Orange County Worship Center, Santa Ana, CA 70 to 150 Round 5: Lost to Calvary A/G, Elkhart, IN 10 to 130 Round 6: Lost to James River, "Light", Ozark, MO 20 to 95 Round 7: Won against New Life A/G, Ellendale, ND 145 to 135 Round 8: Lost to First Pentecostal A/G, Ottumwa, IA 25 to 85 Round 9: Lost to Grace A/G, Spring City, PA 35 to 200
+  * Round 4: Lost to Orange County Worship Center, Santa Ana, CA 70 to 150
+  * Round 5: Lost to Calvary A/G, Elkhart, IN 10 to 130
+  * Round 6: Lost to James River, "Light", Ozark, MO 20 to 95
+  * Round 7: Won against New Life A/G, Ellendale, ND 145 to 135
+  * Round 8: Lost to First Pentecostal A/G, Ottumwa, IA 25 to 85
+  * Round 9: Lost to Grace A/G, Spring City, PA 35 to 200
-Round 10: Lost to Kennebunk Christian A/G, Kennebunk, ME 85 to 105
+  * Round 10: Lost to Kennebunk Christian A/G, Kennebunk, ME 85 to 105
-Round 11: Won against First A/G, Helena, MT 75 to 40
+  * Round 11: Won against First A/G, Helena, MT 75 to 40
-Round 12: Lost to Oceanway A/G, Jacksonville, FL 40 to 80
+  * Round 12: Lost to Oceanway A/G, Jacksonville, FL 40 to 80
-Round 13: Won against First A/G, Lexington, NC 120 to 45
+  * Round 13: Won against First A/G, Lexington, NC 120 to 45
-Round 14: Lost to First A/G, Elkton, MD 90 to 125
+  * Round 14: Lost to First A/G, Elkton, MD 90 to 125
-Round 15: Lost to First A/G, New Philadelphia, OH 30 to 120
+  * Round 15: Lost to First A/G, New Philadelphia, OH 30 to 120
-Round 16: Lost to First A/G, Dickson, TN 30 to 35
+  * Round 16: Lost to First A/G, Dickson, TN 30 to 35
-Round 17: Won against Watford City A/G, Watford City, ND 65 to 50
+  * Round 17: Won against Watford City A/G, Watford City, ND 65 to 50
-Round 18: Lost to First A/G #2, Lexington, KY 70 to 115
+  * Round 18: Lost to First A/G #2, Lexington, KY 70 to 115
-Round 19: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 10 to 155
+  * Round 19: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 10 to 155
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}